EscapeTheX/escapethex.github.io/_posts/Nao-Existe-Anonimato-na-Internet.markdown

 - <a href="https://www.computerworld.com.pt/2015/07/02/servicos-de-vpn-menos-seguros-do-que-se-pensava/">Serviços de VPN menos seguros do que se pensava</a><br>
 - <a href="https://www.techradar.com/vpn/vpn-tunnels-explained-how-to-keep-your-internet-data-secure">VPN Tunnels explained: what are they and how can they keep your internet data secure</a><br>
 - <a href="https://www.internetlab.org.br/pt/privacidade-e-vigilancia/especial-apps-para-criancas-nao-leu-as-politicas-de-privacidade/">Não leu as políticas de privacidade dos aplicativos?</a><br>
+- <a href="https://digiday.com/media/know-cookies-guide-internet-ad-trackers/">Know your cookies: A guide to internet ad trackers</a><br>
 - <a href="https://www.whonix.org/wiki/Comparison_Of_Tor_with_CGI_Proxies,_Proxy_Chains,_and_VPN_Services">Tor vs. Proxies, Proxy Chains and VPNs</a><br>
 - <a href="https://pt.linkedin.com/pulse/maldito-ransomware-vpn-e-lgpd-nilson-vianna-m-sc-">Nilson Viana - Maldito Ransomware...
 VPN e LGPD</a><br>
 - <a href="https://sciendo.com/article/10.1515/popets-2015-0006">A Glance through the VPN Looking Glass: IPv6 Leakage and DNS Hijacking in Commercial VPN clients</a><br>